 Written, rhythm dictation, evidence of a good, relative aural skills

 The condition for admission to the Master’s degree is a completed Bachelor’s degree in the relevant branch of study or an equivalent qualification from a recognised Austrian or foreign post-secondary educational facility, evidence of adequate German proficiency in non-native applicants, successfully passing the entrance examination and there being a place available on the course.

 The entrance examination is completed as part of an overall board examination and is used to check the aptitude of the course applicant in terms of their instrumental / vocal skills, musical talent, musical ear, knowledge of music theory.
-An interview about the study motivation is also part of the exam.

 The entrance examination is a board examination; the candidate plays with their own band and the exam includes the following areas: